luciancosw/DANTE-W/README.md

 ```

 ### 🚀 Training (Texture optimization)
 The optimization is conducted by iteratively sampling a random batch of cached rays across all images and performing stochastic gradient descent with neural rendering loss and diffusion prior.
+The training is highly efficient, only taking several minutes.
 Use the following script to start training:
 ```bash
 python ray_train.py
 ```
-The training is highly efficient, only taking several minutes.

-- `load_checkpoint_dir`: The absolute path to load the specified ckpt for inference or further training.
-Set as `None` when training from scratch.

 ### 🖥️ Inference
 After optimization, a standard texture map can be readily exported.
 To do so, first specify `load_checkpoint_dir` as the absolute path of the saved checkpoint, and then run by:
 ```bash
 python texturing.py
 ```
-This will generate a texture map in the format of `.jpg` in `root_file/point_exp/Pavilion_of_Prince_Teng/data_noon/texture_map`.
+This will generate a texture map in the format of `.jpg` in root_file/point_exp/Pavilion_of_Prince_Teng/data_noon/texture_map.

+To visualize the resulting texture, one can use Blender to import the mesh as an *object* first, then open *Shader Editor* and select this *object* and import the diffuse albedo map from the disk for *Base Color*.
+The texture can be displayed using the *Viewport Shading* mode.

+An alternative is to modify the associated `.mtl` file by writing the name of the resulting `.jpg` after *map_ao*, and use simpler tools for visualization.

 ## 🔥 Detailed usage on custom scenes